DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-06-25-the-relationship-between-recruitment-cycles-and-academic-years.md

 |1 August 2023 to 31 July 2024|2023 to 2024|
 |1 August 2022 to 31 July 2023|2022 to 2023|

-For the majority of students, each academic year runs from 1 September to 31 August, but there are 4 official start dates in each academic year, each lasting 12 months.
+For most students, each academic year runs from 1 September to 31 August, but there are 4 official start dates in each academic year, each lasting 12 months.

 |If the course starts between:|The academic year will run from:|
 | --- | --- |